 This is required of all high school graduates in the two year course as a preliminary to Mathematics VII.
-It is also offered in the spring term for those preparing to take examinations for provisional certificate.
+It is also offered in the spring and summer terms for those preparing to take examinations for provisional certificate.

 Textbook: Complete Arithmetic, by Hamilton.